Reviews You Can Rely On

 Filtration

 This vacuum generated no strong spike in particulate matter, earning it an excellent score and making it a good choice for those sensitive to allergens or pet dander.
-Most vacuums we tested released or stirred up under 300 particles in our test, which is a good result that is unlikely to cause significant air quality changes for most people in most households.
-Some, like the Kenmore Elite CSV Max DS4095, spewed much more — 1,542 particles, giving it a poor ranking in our tests.
+Most vacuums we tested released or stirred up fewer than 70 particles in our test, which is a good result unlikely to cause significant air quality changes for most people in most households.

 Ease of Use